ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 2 - Data Models.md

 **Example:**
 The finance manager and developer may each view customer data differently—data models create a common language.

+### Section Summary
+Data models bridge communication gaps among stakeholders, provide blueprints before implementation, and reduce design risks by capturing perspectives and expectations ahead of development.

+### Real-world Case Study
+**Case Study:**
+At a hospital, administrators, doctors, and IT technicians have different points of view regarding patient data.
+A well-designed data model accommodates medical histories, appointment records, and lab results, ensuring everyone’s requirements are met for smooth, error-free care delivery.

 ---

 ## 2.4 Basic Building Blocks